345 Ryder Hall

 His songs have been featured in movies such as Borat, Iron Man 2, Analyze This, as well as hundreds of TV shows including CSI, The Sopranos, Rescue Me, Friends, and ER.
 Brad became co-composer of the FX Network series Rescue Me starring Denis Leary in 2009 and continues to place his songs into network TV series and feature films.

 Brad attended Berklee College of Music where he studied piano performance and film scoring.
-He served on the faculty at Berklee in the early 1990’s, and recently returned in 2010 as an Associate Professor in the Songwriting Department.
+He served on the faculty at Berklee in the early 1990s and recently has returned periodically to teach in Berklee’s Songwriting Department.
 He received his graduate degree in management from Cambridge College.

 More info including a discography, Film/TV credits, and an expanded bio can be found at www.bradhatfield.com